abudusamad/javaCourse/out/production/javaCourse/README.md

 | Bar Graph          | 10     | The bar graph should be visually appealing and accurately represent the grade distribution. |

 ## Note

 Input Validation: The program will terminate if input is not exactly 20 grades or if any grade falls outside the 0-100 range.
 Dynamic Graph: The bar graph adjusts to the grade distribution dynamically based on the input.

 ## Conclusion

 This project provides a hands-on example of working with arrays, conditional logic, and basic statistical operations in Java, while also demonstrating string formatting techniques for structured console output.
-The dynamic graph generation helps in visualizing data in a compact, easy-to-read format.
+The dynamic graph generation helps in visualizing data in a compact, easy-to-read format, enhancing the user experience and understanding of the results.